All Products

 roleSessionName

-The name of the session in RamRoleArn mode for authentication.
-If you do not specify this parameter, a random value is generated.
+The session name for the RamRoleArn authentication mode.
+If this is not set, a random value is generated.

 [Credentials]